Personify-AI/rag_short_intro/exercise_2/exercise_2.md

 ### 1. Set up A Virtual Environment

-You've likely created a new directory for this project, if you haven't, create one now.
+You've likely created a new directory for this project, and it'll have the exercises in it.

-Within that directory, set up a Python Venv, you will need Python 3.8 or greater.
+Within the root directory, set up a Python Venv, you will need Python 3.8 or greater.
 Follow these instructions or do it the way you would normally

     python -m venv venv